wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/AssetCatalogAwarePre13)
 ![GitHub](https://img.shields.io/github/license/wltrup/AssetCatalogAwarePre13)

-`AssetCatalogAware` is a Swift Package Manager package for iOS defining a collection of protocols and associated protocol extensions to access various kinds of assets, such as colors, images, strings, and fonts, in a type-safe manner.
+`AssetCatalogAware` is a Swift package for iOS defining a collection of protocols and associated protocol extensions to access various kinds of assets, such as colors, images, strings, and fonts, in a type-safe manner.
 The *pre13* variant supports legacy systems with iOS/tvOS versions from 11.0 up to but *not* including 13.0 and watchOS versions from 4.0 up to but *not* including 6.0.

 ---